STD Symptoms: What to Watch For

 Jaundice

 Yellowing of the skin and whites of the eyes, often accompanied by dark urine and pale stools.
-This symptom indicates liver involvement and requires immediate medical attention.
+This indicates liver inflammation and requires immediate medical attention.

 Could indicate: hepatitis B, hepatitis C